Our recommendations for eating out in skye

 Fine classical cooking with a traditional twist and a menu that reflects the seasons, food is prepared with great care and pride, and served with a smile in this magical, historic setting.

-A traditional croft house tucked away in the hills of the north-eastern corner of the Trotternish Peninsula, the friendly and creative team here have a passion for food and hospitality that will put you at your ease.
-Visit and you’ll also have the chance to sample some exceptional cooking in the form of Australian chef Simon Wallwork’s renowned breads, pastries and pies.
-Packed with tasty local ingredients, fillings range from west-coast fish and mussels with chili and basil to Skye mutton with harissa, apricot, and coriander.
+The friendly and creative team here have a passion for food and hospitality that will put you at your ease.
+Visit and you’ll have the chance to sample some exceptional cooking packed with tasty local ingredients, ranging from west-coast fish and mussels with chili and basil to Skye mutton with harissa, apricot, and coriander.
 The Dulse & Brose menu reflects the vast Skye, Highland, and wider Scottish larder: island and west coast seafood, Skye vegetables and salads, fine cuts of choice meat, Highland and east-coast Scottish cheese and delicious desserts to satisfy even the sweetest tooth.

 Paul, Bette and Levy have dedicated themselves to establishing this outstanding restaurant serving globally inspired dishes.

 Prepared using a range of Scotland’s finest quality ingredients, the team at the Skye Restaurant are united by a common vision of showcasing the very best local produce, simply because it’s fabulous.
 Owner Paul puts his stamp on the ethos of this restaurant, with the menu largely focused on fresh seafood caught on the doorstep.
 Fuss-free and relaxed in tone, make sure that you discover the lunchtime noodle and broth bar, with food served on the terrace in the summer months.

 With a range of specialist local cheeses and an extensive whisky collection to explore, this hidden treasure is a rewarding place to find!